Published in the Santa Barbara Sentinel under the pen name Elizabeth Rose. Chris is known as “Jason” in the I Heart stories.

-When you’re dating in Santa Barbara, California and with someone from the town itself (and I mean, really from Santa Barbara), you’ve got to prepare yourself to face your partner’s former lovers at any given moment.
+When you’re dating in Santa Barbara, California, and you are with someone from the town itself (and I mean, really from Santa Barbara.
+Like, multigenerational.), you’ve got to prepare yourself to face your partner’s former lovers at any given moment.

 The concept of “six degrees of separation” shrinks down to about one or two, and it can test to your annoyance threshold and giant eye-rolls may ensue.